niclet/yi-home-ios/README.md

 Finally, you can push the newly signed application to your device from XCode/Devices management tool.

 Please note that on iOS 9 and above, you may have to accept the new certificate on your device from Settings/General/Profiles

+Unfortunately, such certificates are expiring after 7 days, so you will have to do all these steps once a week, unless you buy a real developer certificate.

+-- To be continued --